nag92/walking_model/README.md

 - Subject.py is a model class with all attributes of the lower exoskeleton
 - Plotter.py is a visualizer for the lower exoskeleton model
 - dynamics.py is a helper module to calculate the dynamic model
+- common.py has all the required helper functions